0x4b53/amqp-rpc/README.md

 binding] to a handler function.
 A response writer is passed to the handler which may be used as an `io.Writer` to write the response.

-This is an an example of how to get up and running with a server responding to all messages published to the given routing key.
+This is an example of how to get up and running with a server responding to all messages published to the given routing key.

 ```go